pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 ~~~~~~~~~~~~~~~~~~

 To create a VNFFG, you must have first created VNF instances of the same
-VNFD types listed in the VNFFGD.
+MEAD types listed in the VNFFGD.
 Failure to do so will result in error when
 trying to create a VNFFG.
-Note, the VNFD you define **must** include the
+Note, the MEAD you define **must** include the
 same Connection Point definitions as the ones you declared in your VNFFGD.

 .. code-block:: console

-   apmec mead-create --mead-file tosca-NANY-mead1.yaml VNFD1
+   apmec mead-create --mead-file tosca-NANY-mead1.yaml MEAD1
-   apmec mea-create --mead-name VNFD1 VNF1
+   apmec mea-create --mead-name MEAD1 VNF1

-   apmec mead-create --mead-file tosca-NANY-mead2.yaml VNFD2
+   apmec mead-create --mead-file tosca-NANY-mead2.yaml MEAD2
-   apmec mea-create --mead-name VNFD2 VNF2
+   apmec mea-create --mead-name MEAD2 VNF2

-Refer the 'Getting Started' link below on how to create a VNFD and deploy
+Refer the 'Getting Started' link below on how to create a MEAD and deploy
 2 VNFs: `VNF1`_ and `VNF2`_.

 https://docs.openstack.org/apmec/latest/install/getting_started.html